The ‘Dhan’ Solution:

-Maharashtra in Western India, is home to millions of smallholder farmers, who are struggling with adapting to varying seasonal and climatic conditions.
-To address the challenges posed by water scarcity, farmers in the state are actively adopting Alternate Wetting and Drying (AWD), a technique that significantly reduces irrigation water consumption in rice cultivation as well as helps reduce methane emissions, one of the most potent of greenhouse gasses.
+Maharashtra, in Western India, is home to millions of smallholder farmers who struggle with adapting to varying seasonal and climatic conditions.
+To address the challenges posed by water scarcity, farmers in the state are actively adopting Alternate Wetting and Drying (AWD).
+This technique significantly reduces irrigation water consumption in rice cultivation and reduces methane emissions, one of the most potent greenhouse gasses.
 By leveraging the power of farmer collectives, we aim to scale up the adoption of AWD across Maharashtra.
-These collectives that our program creates, serves as a platform and an institutional body for farmers to access finance, crop storage and increased prices.
-Through this institutionalized approach and with training and support, we are enabling farmers to implement AWD in a large scale and organized manner.
-This innovative approach is a crucial step towards building a more resilient and sustainable agricultural future for the state.
+These collectives created by our program serve as a platform and an institutional body for farmers to access finance, crop storage, and increased prices.
+The institutionalized approach, along with training and support, enables farmers to implement AWD in a large-scale, organized manner.
+Such an innovative pathway is a crucial step toward building a more resilient and sustainable agricultural future for the state.

 Maharashtra, India